sudharsh/tattle/README.md

 # tattle

-A Clojure library designed to ... well, that part is up to you.
+Tattle is a distributed inventory and discovery service for large networks (hopefully)

-## Usage
+## But Why?

-FIXME
+Just to teach myself clojure and pick up some network foo.

 ## License

-Copyright © 2013 FIXME
+Copyright © 2013 Sudharshan S

 Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.